Alpha107/AgroNepal-Intelligence/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-*Built for a more prosperous agricultural future in Nepal.*
+*Built for a more prosperous agricultural future of Nepal by Abashesh Ranabhat.*